judas-christ/static2000/README.md

 Static2000 takes templates and content and mashes them together to create a folder structure and html files.
 It can be used from the command line or inside a node module and plays nice with Gulp.
 Gulp is the recommended method of running Static2000, since it does not have any CSS preprocessing or similar built in.

-Templates and content can use [jade](http://jade-lang.com/), [nunjucks](http://mozilla.github.io/nunjucks/) or [swig](http://paularmstrong.github.io/swig) with YAML front matter for defining properties on content pages using template adapters.
+Templates and content can use [jade](http://jade-lang.com/) or [nunjucks](http://mozilla.github.io/nunjucks/) with YAML front matter for defining properties on content pages using template adapters.

 Static2000 now has a [Yeoman](http://yeoman.io/) generator which simplifies setup considerably.
 Read about it here: [generator-static2000](https://github.com/judas-christ/generator-static2000) and install it with